telmonteiro/AMATERASU/README.md

 ## How does AMATERASU work?

 AMATERASU computes the equivalent width (EW) of a spectral line in a normalization independent way, by using the 90th percentile of the flux in a given window as the continuum level.
-It computes the EW for an array of bandpasses, going from 0.1 Å up to a user defined width.
+It computes the EW for an array of bandpasses, going from 0.1 $\AA$ up to a user defined width.

 This way, the input includes the spectral line center, bandpass width and a window that includes both the line and some continuum.
 By default, the flux is interpolated inside the window, with a step similar to the original spectrum's step.
+The maximum bandpass and the interpolation window can be given manually or automatically.
+Automatically, the spectra are coadded and then the code uses the find_peaks function of scipy to find spectral lines in a given order and then retrieves the FWHM of the closest line to be studied (threshold of 0.1 A).
+The bandpass window is a multiple (rounded) of the FWHM retrieved (by default 4 times) and the interpolation window is double that (8 times the FWHM).

 Having retrieved a time series of EWs measurements for a given bandpass, AMATERASU cleans the data by 3-sigma sequential clipping and binning the data by night.